borkweb/products-test-automation/dev/local-testing-env.md

 ## How the stack works, an overview

-The stack services are defined by the `dev/tric.yml` file.
+The stack services are defined by the `dev/tric-stack.yml` file.
 This is a YAML format docker-compose configuration file the `tric` binary will use to run the `docker-compose` command.
 The main services defined there are:

 * `wordpress` - this uses the `wordpress:latest` image, the official Docker image for WordPress.
 When running the container will fill the `dev/test/wordpress` directory with the contents of the WordPress installation that is currently serving the container.
 Furthermore the WordPress container is configured to look for plugins in the `/plugins` directory, that directory is a shared volume that you can find in the `dev/test/plugins` directory.
 * `db` - this is an image that is providing the database for the installation.
 For performance and isolation reasons the database is **not** persisted across test runs and any data stored in the database will be lost when the container is stopped and removed.
 * `cli` - this uses the `wordpress:cli` image to provide wp-cli commands for the stack.
-* `adminer` - this provides a Web UI to check and control the stack database.
 * `codeception` - this service contains the Codeception runner and support code, the image is a custom one adapted to WordPress usage.
 * `chrome` - this image provides the Chrome instance that will run the acceptance tests requiring JavaScript support.